Updated: 16 hours ago

 Specialized short courses of study or workshops

 Educational portfolios are more than a part of your child's educational record and proof of progress.
 They also represent your memories and time spent together learning.
-As a parent, you will enjoy turning the pages of homeschool years past.
-These time capsules of the years you spent teaching your child will be treasured for years to come!
+As a parent, you will enjoy turning the pages of the portfolios from homeschool years past.
+These time capsules of the years you spent teaching your child will become a treasure of documented memories as your children grow!